 the same matrix as patient specimens, including viscosity, turbidity, composition, and color.”

 Fresh frozen reagents also meet this criteria.
 Since they are drawn directly from human donors and

-not subjected to any process or manipulation, the matrix, viscosity, turbidity, composite on and color remain consistent with your patient sample.
+not subjected to any process or manipulation, the matrix, viscosity, turbidity, composition, and color remain consistent with your patient sample.

 Fresh frozen reagents save your laboratory time and reduce the risk of reconstitution errors.

 Fresh frozen also best represents your patient’s plasma, since it is

 not subject to further processes or manipulation of any sort.

 As a result, you can be confident in the results you are reporting.